-Compensation Committee (Chair)
+Age: 43 Board Committees:Compensation Committee (Chair)

 Ms. Reaugh has been a director since July 2012.
+She is currently vice president, studio strategy and analysis, at Netflix, Inc., a streaming media company.
+From March 2020 to March 2021.
+Ms. Reaugh served as a consultant to Verizon Communications Inc., a multinational telecommunications company.
 From September 2018 to March 2020, she was the chief executive officer and president at Jaunt Inc., an immersive software company, where she was previously vice president, global business development and strategy, from November 2016 to September 2018.
-Ms. Reaugh is the co-founder of GoodLooks, LLC, an online marketplace of lifestyle experts and she served as GoodLooks' chief executive officer from January 2015 to November 2016.
-From October 2013 to January 2015, Ms. Reaugh served as an Executive-in-Residence at The Chernin Group, a media and production company that manages, operates and invests in businesses in the media, entertainment and technology sectors.
-From March 2011 to October 2013, she was the senior vice president, strategy and business development at Miramax, a film and television studio.
-Prior to joining Miramax, Ms. Reaugh served as senior vice president, client solutions at The Nielsen Company, from February 2010 to March 2011.
-Before Nielsen, she held leadership roles at NBC Universal and worked as a management consultant at McKinsey & Company.
+Ms. Reaugh was the co-founder and chief executive officer of GoodLooks, LLC, an online marketplace of lifestyle experts from January 2015 to November 2016.
+From October 2013 to January 2015, Ms. Reaugh was an Executive-in-Residence at The Chernin Group, a media and production investment company.
+Previously, Ms. Reaugh served in a number of executive leadership roles, including as senior vice president of strategy and business development at Miramax, senior vice president of client solutions at The Nielsen Company, and various leadership roles at NBC Universal.
+Earlier in her career, she worked as a management consultant at McKinsey & Company.
 Ms. Reaugh served as a non-executive director on the board of Entertainment One Ltd., from November 2016 to December 2019, where she also served on the audit, nomination, disclosure and remuneration committees.
-Ms. Reaugh holds an M.B.A, from the University of Pennsylvania Wharton School of Business and a B.A. in Economics from Claremont McKenna College.
+Ms. Reaugh holds an M.B.A. from the University of Pennsylvania Wharton School of Business and a B.A. in Economics from Claremont McKenna College.